 At just $1 each, the new markers are substantially more cost effective than our previous ones.
 And, they give students valuable experience and help support their school (which you really can’t put a price on).

 We’ll be presenting Vic High with an honorarium for their work, and if our members are happy with the new trail markers, we’ll work with teacher Kevin Blecic and his students again next year.
 Also thanks to Tran Sign for providing the aluminum sheeting with reflective coating attached, and for waiving the delivery charges.

-All the trail markers are now sold, but we’ll let you know as soon as the next batch is available next spring.
-In the meantime, you can reserve trail markers by emailing email@example.com.
+You can reserve trail markers by emailing email@example.com.
 Trail markers are sold by the FMCBC on a first come, first serve basis.

 Tips for Installing Trail Markers

 - Use stainless steel deck screws so they can be backed off as the tree grows and expands.
 Some of the older markers can and do get sucked in and swallowed by trees after 20 or so years, and even steel ones get folder over.